 Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
 DRL can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.
+Fully functional daytime running lights are required on all vehicles first sold in Canada.

-The DRL system will make the high-beam headlamps come on at reduced brightness when:
+The DRL system will make the high-beam headlamps come on at reduced brightness when the following conditions are met:

-- your vehicle's ignition is in ON or START, - the low-beam headlamps are off (the manual lamp switch is in the off or park lamp position) and - your vehicle's transmission is shifted out of PARK (P).
+- Your vehicle's ignition is in ON or START, - the low-beam headlamps are off (the manual lamp knob is in the off or park lamp position) and - your vehicle's transmission is shifted out of PARK (P).